L'Hospitalet de Llobregat

-L'Hospitalet de Llobregat (/ca/; Hospitalet de Llobregat), often shortened to L'Hospitalet or just L'H, is a city and municipality in the autonomous community of Catalonia in Spain.
+L'Hospitalet de Llobregat (/ca/; Hospitalet de Llobregat; literally "the little hospital of Llobregat"), often shortened to L'Hospitalet or just L'H, is a city and municipality in the autonomous community of Catalonia in Spain.
 It is part of the Barcelona metropolitan area, the Barcelona province, the Barcelonès comarca and of the Barcelona conurbation.
 With a population of 282,299 as of 2024, it is the 15th-largest city in Spain and the 2nd-largest city in Catalonia.

 By population, it is the second largest municipality in Catalonia and the sixteenth in Spain.
 It is one of the most densely populated cities in the European Union.

 Etymology

 The name of L'Hospitalet (literally, 'the small hospital' in Catalan) makes reference to a hostel.
 The name of the river Llobregat is added to differentiate it from other towns with the same name.

 History

 The first records of the settlement date to the Neolithic era with artefacts showing human habitation in the Llobregat river area.
 Roman artefacts have been found dating to the 2nd century BC such as a funeral decoration representing the head of Medusa, now in the Archaeological Museum of Catalonia.
 However it is not until the 10th century that written references to Provençana (the city's original name) appear.

 The place had about 5,000 inhabitants by the turn of the 20th century.
 Throughout the early 20th century, it consisted of three different urban settlements, Centre, Sta.
 Eulàlia and Collblanc.
 Local agricultural output and profitability experienced a peak in this period.
 A chunk of the municipality (900 ha) was lost to the municipality of Barcelona in 1920.
 L'Hospitalet then became a primarily industrial municipality, focused on textile, metalworking, ceramic and building materials industries.

 The 1960s and 1970s saw a second population boom, caused by immigration from poorer regions of Spain: however this was not matched by construction of the necessary amenities and it was only in the 1990s that public investment resulted in additional schools, leisure facilities and housing.